-On November 2, 2020, NMFS received a request from Garden State for an IHA to take marine mammals incidental to marine site characterization surveys offshore of Delaware and New Jersey in the area of the Commercial Lease of Submerged Lands for Renewable Energy Development on the Outer Continental Shelf (OCS-A 0482) and along potential export cable routes (ECRs) to a landfall location in Delaware and New Jersey.
-Following NMFS' review of the draft application, a revised version was submitted on March 30, 2021.
-The application was deemed adequate and complete on April 5, 2021.
-Garden State's request is for take of a small number of 16 species of marine mammals by Level B harassment only.
-Neither Garden State nor NMFS expects serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.
+On October 1, 2021, NMFS received a request from Ocean Wind for an IHA to take marine mammals incidental to marine site characterization surveys off of New Jersey in the area of Commercial Lease of Submerged Lands for Renewable Energy Development on the Outer Continental Shelf Lease Area OCS-A 0532 (Lease Area) and potential export cable routes (ECRs) to landfall locations in New Jersey.
+Following NMFS review of the draft application, a revised version was submitted on November 24, 2021 and again on January 24, 2022.
+The January 2022 revised version was deemed adequate and complete on February 8, 2022.
+Ocean Wind's request is for take of 16 species of marine mammals, by Level B harassment only.
+Neither Ocean Wind nor NMFS expects serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.